xfactlab/I0T/README.md

 bash train.sh
 ```

-After training, please include your checkpoint file name in this [text file](https://github.com/xfactlab/VisLang/blob/main/configs/ckpt_file_name.txt) to post-train.
+After training, please include your checkpoint file name in this [text file](https://github.com/xfactlab/I0T/blob/main/configs/ckpt_file_name.txt) to post-train.

-## 5. ``Evaluation``
+## 4. ``Evaluation``

 ### Retrieval

-Running the script below will save the tensors needed to visualize embeddings on 3D sphere.
+Running the script below will save the tensors needed to visualize embeddings on the 3D sphere.

 ```
 mkdir tensors # default output_folder of the below script